Help change the world one card at a time.

 Unfortunately, the Chemical Sensitivity Foundation has no money available to help individuals with workplace issues, housing, or legal problems.
 We do not have a salaried staff to answer your questions and suggest that you read the articles reached by the links on the left of this page.
 Of particular importance are “Searching for an Elusive Cure,” “Heating Systems and Gas Stoves,” and “Air Quality Testing.”

-This film features Dr. L. Christine Oliver, an associate professor of medicine at Harvard Medical School and co-director of Occupational and Environmental Medicine at Massachusetts General Hospital.
-It also contains footage of interviews with the former Commander of Walter Reed Army Medical Center and four leading members of Congress.
+This film covers not only fragrance issues but also presents an overview of multiple chemical sensitivity.
+It features Dr. L. Christine Oliver, an Associate Clinical Professor of medicine at Harvard Medical School and former Co-Director of Occupational and Environmental Medicine at Massachusetts General Hospital.
+The film also contains footage of an interview with the former Commander of Walter Reed Army Medical Center, Dr. Ronald R. Blanck.
 People with MCS in the film include Gulf War veterans and survivors of the 9/11 WTC attacks, as well as people from all walks of life.

 New CDC Policy Limits the Use of Fragranced Products in All CDC Facilities Nationwide